sajithcode/test_6/README.md

 # Pharmacy Shop

-Developed a responsive pharmacy shop website using HTML, CSS, and JavaScript.
+I Developed a responsive pharmacy shop website using HTML, CSS, and JavaScript.
 Integrated Google Fonts for typography, Google Maps API for location services, and Icon Remix API for iconography to enhance user experience.

 ## Features